 Actualizing a dream in a poor country is a daunting journey both for women and men.
 Opportunities are limited and resources fall short of demand.
 So, dreams are limited within these constraints for both genders.
 But these limitations are direr for women compared to men.
-First of all it is very hard to dream beyond the traditional role women have always had.
+First of all, it is very hard to dream beyond the traditional role women have always had.
 Our success is measured in fulfilling these societal roles and expectations.
 Secondly, growing up; young women do not have many successful women role-models they aspire to become.
 The very few women who managed to break these barriers need to be twice as good as their male counterparts to be entitled to the same positions and opportunities.
 This was the situation of the majority of Ethiopian women.
-In the past two decades, the government of Ethiopia invested significantly on the education of girls as well as on maternal and child health.
+In the past two decades, the government of Ethiopia invested significantly in the education of girls as well as on maternal and child health.
 A number of fairly successful interventions were also implemented towards improving the economic, political and social rights of women.
 These interventions and investment are now paying off.
 The number of women in higher learning institutions is increasing.
-This in turn is directly related with the steady growth of the representation of women in the formal workforce as well as leadership positions including the house of people representatives where 38.8% of the seats are occupied by women parliamentarians.
-Thus, I would say today there are better opportunities for women, if not enough, to aim higher and to fulfill their dreams.
+This, in turn, is directly related with the steady growth of the representation of women in the formal workforce as well as leadership positions including the house of people representatives where 38.8% of the seats are occupied by women parliamentarians.
+Thus, I would say today there are better opportunities for women if not enough, to aim higher and to fulfil their dreams.
 But, I need to emphasize the fact that we are far from a situation where the majority of Ethiopian women are empowered and are provided with the opportunities and resources to actualize their dreams and ambitions.
 It is a long journey to get there.
 But I believe we are on the right track.

 What do you think can be done to curb actions that bring about marginalization along gender lines?

-The right of women to own of land, properties and their entire economic rights should be guaranteed.
+The right of women to ownership of land, properties and their entire economic rights should be guaranteed.
 The most reliable way of ensuring this is by having more women in the political sphere.
 I dare say that Ethiopia made exemplary progress in securing the land and property ownership of women in the past 20 years.
 Empowering women economically gives them the leverage to have an equal say and to make better choices in their life as well as in the future of their children.
 That is why I believe education and women economic empowerment should the most critical areas of focus and investment in order to curb marginalization along gender lines.

-In short, from changing traditional attitudes to making the right policy and investment decisions policy makers need to put their gender lenses on.
+In short, from changing traditional attitudes to making the right policy and investment decisions policymakers need to put their gender lenses on.
 Only then our development process takes the interests and benefits of women into account.
 A development that excludes women is not sustainable and cannot lead to the transformation we aspire to see.

 When I am not working I enjoy reading, listening to spiritual songs and spending time with my family.
 My spiritual life also matters.
-I value going to church and worshiping my Lord together with beloved believers.
+I value going to church and worshipping my Lord together with beloved believers.